6chaoran/6chaoran.github.io/_pages/projects.md

       👉 Check [https://github.com/6chaoran/jupyter-summarytools](https://github.com/6chaoran/jupyter-summarytools) for the source code.

-      👇 Click `Read More` to continue with the post.'
+      👇 Click `Read More` to continue with the post.
     url: "/visualization/summarytools-for-jupyter-notebook/"
+    btn_label: "Read More"
+    btn_class: "btn--primary"

+vital-sign-prediction:
+  - image_path: assets/images/projects/header-vital-sign-prediction.png
+    alt: "screenshot of vital sign prediction demo"
+    title: "A live demo of predictive vital measurement"
+    excerpt: |
+      A simple demonstration of vital sign prediction—covering age, BMI, heart rate, and respiratory rate—utilizing rPPG and facial recognition technology.
+This demo employs edge deployment via TensorFlow.js, ensuring that all data remains securely processed on your local device.

+      👉 Visit the <a href="https://www.ichaoran.com/visualization/bmi-prediction-using-tfjs/" target="_blank">link</a> to get started.

+      👇 Click `Read More` to continue with the post.
+    url: "/visualization/deep-learning/deploy-deep-learning-models-in-browser-using-tfjs/"
+    project_url: "/visualization/bmi-prediction-using-tfjs/"
     btn_label: "Read More"
     btn_class: "btn--primary"